rooooooooob/cardano-ledger-specs/shelley/chain-and-ledger/formal-spec/issues.md

 - Review how best to express the general accounting property

-2. Suppose we have decided on the protocol for selecting the PK inputs that are used for script fees.
-It returns the set of these PK inputs that covers the fees, but has the smallest possible sum total value (or some small *enough* value to avoid a full-on subset sum alg).

-- Is this definitely how we want to handle this situation?
-This still does not have the element of the user deliberately being able to dedicate the inputs of his/her/wallet's choosing to paying the fees, and I thought this was the point of having this type of system.

 3. More specific typechecking and script validation functions still need to be added to this spec.